vipstar-dev/vipsinfo/README.md

 [Deploy documentation](./doc/deploy.md)

 ## What's this?
 This is VIPSTARCOIN Explorer core(node).
-This software is what rewrited [qtuminfo](https://github.com/qtumproject/qtuminfo) by TypeScript.
+This software is what rewrote [qtuminfo](https://github.com/qtumproject/qtuminfo) by TypeScript.